Skip to content

 • RSA_OAEP RSA encryption using OAEP padding

-• EC asymmetric algorithm based on elliptic curve cryptography (ECC), commonly used for digital signatures (ECDSA) and key exchange (ECDH, unsupported at the moment)
+• EC asymmetric algorithm based on elliptic curve cryptography (ECC), commonly used for digital signatures (ECDSA) and key exchange (ECDH)

 Architecture